ansys/pyansys-dev-guide/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This documentation is to be a central document for:

-- Ansys developers who wish to create Python libraries and "own" the
+- Ansys developers who want to create Python libraries and "own" the
-  project.
+  project
-- Contributors (anyone) who wish to contribute to an existing pyansys
+- Contributors (anyone) who want to contribute to an existing PyAnsys
-  project.
+  project
-- Those interested in learning more regarding the PyAnsys Project.
+- Those interested in learning more about the PyAnsys project.

 PyAnsys Project Structure
 =========================
-The PyAnsys project hosted on GitHub at `PyAnsys
+The PyAnsys project is hosted on GitHub at `PyAnsys
-<https://github.com/pyansys>`_ contains several repositories that
+<https://github.com/pyansys>`_.
+It contains several repositories that
-provide interfaces to Ansys's products or services.
-If you are a new
+provide interfaces to Ansys products or services.
+If you want to try
-user wishing to try out one of PyAnsys's libraries, visit one of the
+out a PyAnsys library, visit one of these links:
-following links:

 * `PyAnsys Library Overview <https://docs.pyansys.com/>`_
 * `PyMAPDL`_